Comprehensive Induction ProgramProgram Requirements

 Preparation for Pre-Observation Meeting for Observation #3

 Schedule a meeting with your Mentor to review lesson plans.
-Prior to this meeting you should review the Guiding Questions for Planning and Preparation.
+Prior to this meeting you should review the Guiding Questions for Component 2 - Professional Delivery of Service.
 This document provides potential questions that may be asked of you by your Mentor or an administrator.
 You are not required to answer the questions in written form; however, you should think about how you would respond if the question were to be asked of you.
-Choose a lesson plan that you will be implementing to bring to the meeting.
-You do not need to create a new lesson plan specifically for this meeting as it is assumed that you plan in enough detail that someone can read any of your lesson plans and understand your goals, objectives, activities, and assessments for that particular lesson.

 Pre-observation Meeting for Observation #3

 During this meeting, you will review your chosen lesson plan with your Mentor and he/she will complete the Discussion Log.
-After your discussion, you should highlight your current level of performance on each of the criteria of Component One: Planning and Preparation.
+After your discussion, you should highlight your current level of performance on each of the criteria of Component Two: Professional Delivery of Service.

 Your Mentor will observe 30 minutes of your session.
-He/She create a written record of the lesson that you have elected to use for instruction.
 Your Mentor will record what he/she sees and hears during this observation on the Observation Form.
 If you are not using the lesson plan that you previously reviewed together, give a copy of your current lesson plan to your Mentor before he/she comes in to observe.

 Preparation for Post-Observation Meeting for Observation #3

 Your Mentor will schedule a meeting soon after the observation to review your performance and evidence of practice in instruction.